thomasfl/open-uri-and-write/README.md

 # Examples

-It is possible to open an http, https URL and write to it as though it were a file:
+It is possible to open an http/https URL and write to it as though it were a local file:

 ```ruby
   open("http://www.ruby-lang.org/open_uri_and_write.html","w") {|f|